 ● Travel may qualify for per diem pay for meals and incidental expenses (M&IE) at standard rates published by the federal government

 ● Travel must take place in a semester of enrollment (of at least one credit).

 ● Presentation funding requires proof of official participation at the conference/event indicated

 ● Must include proof of compliance with applicable ethical standards if research involved human subjects, animal subjects, or hazardous materials

 ● UROC has discretion to fund all or part of any budget items

 ● All correspondence is subject to review by UROC

-● A student’s GPA/transcript is an indicator of maturity, dependability, and skills needed to undertake individual research and is weighted for funding consideration (the average GPA of all UROP recipients is 3.49)
+● A student’s GPA/transcript is an indicator of maturity, dependability, and skills needed to undertake a professional conference or event presentation and is weighted for funding consideration (the average GPA of all UROP recipients is 3.49)

 ● If funded, receipts must be saved to show that funding was spent according to approved budget